Underscore76/SDVTASMod/README.md

 # Stardew Valley TAS Mod
 [Build Issues?](#build-issues)

+NOTE: Use of this mod will create a folder `StardewTAS` in your `Documents` folder.
+This folder will contain your save states, scripts, screenshots, etc.

 ## Basic controls (for this alpha)
 Basic Framework for a TAS Mod, includes
 * frame advance (press `q` or `downarrow` for 1 frame, hold `space` for real time)